3mdeb/96boards-docs-wiki/Dragonboard-410c-OpenEmbedded-and-Yocto.md

     export DISPLAY=:0
     glxgears

+The default X11 image includes `openbox` window manager, to use it:

+    X&
+    export DISPLAY=:0
+    openbox &
+    glxgears

-The default X11 image does not include a window manager, you can easily add `metacity` or `openbox` in the image.
-To install `metacity` in the image, add the following to `conf/local.conf` file:
+Of course, you can easily add another window manager, such as `metacity` in the image.
+To install `metacity` in the image, add the following to `conf/auto.conf` file:

     CORE_IMAGE_EXTRA_INSTALL += "metacity"